jamesrwhite/minicron/README.md

 Versioning
 -----------

-Where possible all releases will follow the [semantic versioning](http://semver.org/) guidelines.
+All stable releases will follow the [semantic versioning](http://semver.org/) guidelines.
+Until 1.0 hits I will try to document any major breaking changes in the release descriptions.

 Releases will be numbered with the following format: